gz-c/skycoin-serialization-benchmarks/README.md

 A `coin.SignedBlock` is mostly hashes or signatures which do not compress well in general, and do not benefit from varint encoding, limiting the potential size gains.

-Gencode without varints (except the mandatory varints in variable-length array prefixes) with the transformation step is the fastest.
+Gencode without varints (except the mandatory varints in variable-length array prefixes) without the transformation step is the fastest.
 This is also the most similar to what a code generator for the Skycoin encoder would be.
 So, a code generator for the Skycoin encoder could expect similar performance, which is ~23x faster serialization and ~15x faster deserialization, as well as a massive reduction in memory allocations.